Love Is a Ball

-Love Is a Ball (released in the UK as All This And Money Too) is a 1963 romantic comedy film starring Glenn Ford, Hope Lange, and Charles Boyer.
+Love Is a Ball (UK title: All This And Money Too; also known as The Grand Duke and Mr. Pimm) is a 1963 romantic comedy film directed by David Swift and starring Glenn Ford, Hope Lange, and Charles Boyer.
 It is based on the novel The Grand Duke and Mr. Pimm by Lindsay Hardy.

 Plot

 Etienne Pimm has an unusual way of making a living: he arranges for impoverished European aristocrats to marry unsuspecting rich people.
 He is then discreetly compensated for his matchmaking.
 His latest target is Millicent "Milly" Mehaffey, newly arrived on the Riviera.
 Pimm and his assistant Janine begin grooming the penniless Grand Duke Gaspard Ducluzeau for Milly by hiring three men.
-Julian Soames is to teach him manners and English.
-As their target fancies herself a race car driver, Pimm recruits John Lathrop Davis, a (retired) champion many times over, to instruct Gaspard in the finer points of competitive driving.
+Ex-Oxford academic Julian Soames is to teach him manners and English.
+As their target fancies herself a race car driver, Pimm recruits John Lathrop Davis, a (retired) champion many times over, to instruct Gaspard in competitive driving.
 The third man is world-renowned chef Maurice Zoltan.

-Pimm "accidentally" meets Milly's uncle and guardian, Dr. Christian Gump (Telly Savalas, cast against type as a cultured gourmet) and invites him to a dinner prepared by Zoltan.
+Pimm "accidentally" meets Milly's uncle and guardian, Dr. Christian Gump (who fancies himself a gourmet), and invites him to a dinner prepared by Zoltan.
 Gump cannot resist the bait of a meal prepared by a famous chef.
 After dinner, he is introduced to the handsome young duke, well prepared after weeks of intensive training.
 As Pimm had hoped, Gump begs him to bring the duke to a party he has arranged for Milly, confiding that he hopes they fall in love and that his troublesome ward will settle down.

-Meanwhile, Priory, another of Pimm's minions, has gotten himself hired as the chauffeur to spy on the family.
+Meanwhile, Priory, another of Pimm's minions, has gotten himself hired as the chauffeur in order to spy on the family.
 When an errant polo ball struck by Gaspard breaks Priory's arm, a reluctant Davis takes his place.
 Davis is openly contemptuous of Milly's unrealistic plan to compete in the International Grand Prix, clashing repeatedly with his spoiled employer.
 As they spend more time together though, her initial dislike turns into love.

-With the romance between Milly and Gaspard not proceeding very well, Pimm suggests to Milly that the young couple spend a romantic night together at his private villa.
+Unaware of this development and with the romance between Milly and Gaspard not proceeding satisfactorily, Pimm suggests to Milly that the young couple spend a romantic night together at his private villa.
 She takes him up on his offer, only with Davis, not Gaspard.

-The next morning, Milly learns the truth and is at first outraged, even though Pimm confesses that Davis was not the intended groom.
+The next morning, Milly learns the truth and is outraged, even though Pimm confesses that Davis was not the intended groom.
 For revenge, she decides to marry an oafish suitor named Freddie.
 However, on her wedding day, her grandmother Mathilda convinces her to reconcile with Davis.
 This is just fine with Gaspard, as he has fallen for Janine.